PPCA2014/ppca_soa/README.md

 ```

-If everything is OK, go to http://localhost:2301/samples/hello_world on your browser.
+If everything is OK, go to http://localhost:2301/ on your browser.

 *{"message": "It works!!!"}*

-###Running multiple instances of bus
+###Running multiples instances of bus

-You can start multiple instances of the bus (locally or on different servers) to avoid SPOFs.
+You can start multiples instances of the bus (locally or on different servers) to avoid SPOFs.

 ```console
 $ ./ems_ctl.sh start bus_01